wrhe/wrhe.github.io/_pages/about.md

 <span style="font-size:1.2em;">**Other**</span>

-+ In Fall 2024 and Spring 2025 I am a co-organizer of CMU's [Theory Lunch](https://www.cs.cmu.edu/~./theorylunch/).
++ In Fall 2024 and Spring 2025 I was a co-organizer of CMU's [Theory Lunch](https://www.cs.cmu.edu/~./theorylunch/).
-+ Reviewer for: ESA 2024.
 + In Fall 2023 I co-organized a [reading group](https://docs.google.com/document/d/1PBddwr6dMlV5Cl93Ghq1CPrqcg8wWZS1KQBvxfygGfM/edit) on high-dimensional expanders.
 + In Fall 2023 I was a Session Leader for the [CMU TechNights](https://www.cmu.edu/scs/technights/) program.